brampat/security/publications/presentation/security_principles.md

 -- Notes --

+Optional:
+* DREAD analysis of the Death Star attack of Star Wars IV: A new hope (and Rogue One)

+Attack categorization
 * **D** amage – how much damage could an attack cause?
 * **R** eproducibility – how easy is it to (re)produce the attack?
 * **E** xploitability – how much work is it to launch the attack?